goutamir007/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_03_Lab1_Ex1_Enable_Defender.md

 In this task, you will install Azure Arc on an on-premises server.

-1. Log in to WINServer virtual machine as Administrator with the password: **Passw0rd!**.

-2. Open the Microsoft Edge browser and navigate to the Azure portal at https://portal.azure.com.
+1. Open the Microsoft Edge browser and navigate to the Azure portal at https://portal.azure.com.

-3. In the **Sign in** dialog box, copy, and paste in the **Tenant Email** account provided by your lab hosting provider and then select **Next**.
+2. In the **Sign in** dialog box, copy, and paste in the **Tenant Email** account provided by your lab hosting provider and then select **Next**.

-4. In the **Enter password** dialog box, copy and paste in the **Tenant Password** provided by your lab hosting provider and then select **Sign in**.
+3. In the **Enter password** dialog box, copy and paste in the **Tenant Password** provided by your lab hosting provider and then select **Sign in**.

-5. In the Search bar of the Azure portal, type *Arc*, then select **Azure Arc**.
+4. In the Search bar of the Azure portal, type *Arc*, then select **Azure Arc**.

-6. In the navigation pane under **Infrastructure** select **Servers**
+5. In the navigation pane under **Infrastructure** select **Servers**

-7. Select **+ Add**.
+6. Select **+ Add**.

-8. Select **Generate script** in the "Add a single server" section.
+7. Select **Generate script** in the "Add a single server" section.

-9. Select **Next** to get to the Resource details tab.
+8. Select **Next** to get to the Resource details tab.

-10. Select the Resource group you created earlier.
+19. Select the Resource group you created earlier.
 Hint: *RG-Defender*

     >**Note:** If you haven't already created a resource group, open another tab and create the resource group and start over.

-11. Review the *Server details* and *Network connectivity* options.
+10. Review the *Server details* and *Network connectivity* options.
 Select **Next** to get to the Tags tab.

-12. Select **Next** to get to the Download and run script tab.
+11. Select **Next** to get to the Download and run script tab.

-13. Select **Register**.
+12. Select **Register**.

     >**Note:** Wait at least three (3) minutes for processing.

-14. Scroll down and select the **Download** button.
+13. Scroll down and select the **Download** button.
 Hint: if your browser blocks the download take action in the browser to allow it.
 In Edge Browser, select the 3 dots "..." and then select **Keep**.

-15. Right-click the Windows Start button and select **Windows PowerShell (Admin)**.
+14. Right-click the Windows Start button and select **Windows PowerShell (Admin)**.

-16. Enter Administrator for the Username if prompted.
+15. Enter Administrator for the Username if prompted.

-17. Enter Passw0rd! for the password if prompted.
+16. Enter Passw0rd! for the password if prompted.

-18. Enter: cd C:\Users\Administrator\Downloads
+17. Enter: cd C:\Users\Administrator\Downloads

-19. Type *Set-ExecutionPolicy -ExecutionPolicy Unrestricted* and press enter.
+18. Type *Set-ExecutionPolicy -ExecutionPolicy Unrestricted* and press enter.

-20. Enter **A** for Yes to All and press enter.
+19. Enter **A** for Yes to All and press enter.

-21. Type *.\OnboardingScript.ps1* and press enter.
+20. Type *.\OnboardingScript.ps1* and press enter.

-22. Enter **R** to Run once and press enter (this may take a couple minutes).
+21. Enter **R** to Run once and press enter (this may take a couple minutes).

-23. Follow the instructions on the last line of the output in PowerShell, to complete the device registration.
+22. Follow the instructions on the last line of the output in PowerShell, to complete the device registration.
 This will include authentication of the device through a browser.
 Copy the url (https://microsoft.com/devicelogin) and enter it in a new Edge browser tab.
 Go back to the Windows PowerShell window, copy the code to authenticate and paste it in the previously open tab and select **Next**.
 Select your tenant admin account and select **Continue** in the *Are you trying to sign in to Azure Connected Machine Agent?* window.

-24. After the message *"Successfully Onboarded Resource to Azure"* appears in the Windows PowerShell window, go to the Azure portal page where you downloaded the script and select **Close**.
+23. After the message *"Successfully Onboarded Resource to Azure"* appears in the Windows PowerShell window, go to the Azure portal page where you downloaded the script and select **Close**.
 Close the **Add servers with Azure Arc** to go back to the Azure Arc **Servers** page.

-25. Select **Refresh** until WINServer server name appears.
+24. Select **Refresh** until WINServer server name appears.

     >**Note:** This could take a few minutes.